sargonas/synshop.org/_equipment/danger_room.md

 THE DANGER ROOM!
 Everything in this room requires that you have a [waiver on file](/membership#liability-wavier) and have been certified for a particular tool by a trained member!

 *(Several pieces of hardware are temporarily offline while we get our three-phase power wired up in our new facility.
-Please check folks on Discord or at the Shop to see what is current available for use.)*
+Please check with folks on Discord or locally at the Shop to see what is current available for use.)*

 ## Large Equipment